-This post shares all about using stair treads as shelves, a cheap and easy idea for wooden open shelving anywhere in your home!
+This post shares all about DIY stair tread shelves.
+Using stair treads as shelves is a cheap and easy idea for wooden open shelving anywhere in your home.

 Hellooooo second week of the $100 Room Challenge!
 If you’re just joining me, I’m tackling my tiny laundry nook and making it pretty and functional for $100 or less.
 You can see my first update about the space, which shares plans, budget allocations, and before and painting pics here.